-It is possible for a female dog or cat that has gone through spay surgery to show signs of heat—bleeding, attracting males, and behavioral changes—after the surgery.
-Typically, the animal is spayed by the age of 4 months, because both dogs and cats enter their first heat at 4 to 6 months old.
+Typically, the animal is best if spayed by the age of 4 months, because both dogs and cats enter their first heat at 4 to 6 months old.
 If your pet appears to go into heat after the surgery, contact your vet.
-Most likely some ovarian tissue was left in the body during surgery and that tissue releases hormones that cause the animal to go into heat.
+Most likely some ovarian tissue was left intact during surgery and that tissue releases hormones that can cause the animal to go into heat.

-You need to understand female dog and cat anatomy and the spay surgical procedure to understand how a pet can seem to be in heat after a surgery to prevent pregnancy and heat cycles.
+Learn more about the female dog and cat anatomy and the surgical spaying procedure to understand how a pet might be in heat after a surgery.
+Find out the potential causes for concern over unwanted pet pregnancy and heat cycles.

 In dogs and cats, the uterus is shaped like a long "Y." The body of the uterus is the stem of the Y, which is short relative to the long arms called the horns.
 The horns are where the puppies and kittens are formed, attached, and grow during gestation.